DHTMLX/docs-todolist/docs/guides/working_with_server.md

     });
 ~~~

-After the initialization, you need to add WebSocket aimed to listen for events from the server.
-It can be done in the following way:
+After initialization, add a WebSocket listener to receive server events:

 ~~~js {14-16,18-24}
 Promise.all([